anglerfish27/UnexpectedMaker-ESPS3-Enhancements/README.md

 Things in the works such as (not everything has been implemented or optimized!!:

--Connect to Wi-Fi
+-Connect to Wi-Fi -->DONE

--Validate outside network connectivity (Wi-Fi Check)
+-Validate outside network connectivity (Wi-Fi Check) -->DONE

--Display IP info
+-Display IP info -->DONE

--Onboard RGB LED - Turn it on, off, enable different colors which can be used to indicate status of your code or whatever..
+-Onboard RGB LED - Turn it on, off, enable different colors which can be used to indicate status of your code or whatever.. -->DONE

--Setting RTC via NTP
+-Setting RTC via NTP -->DONE

 -Powersave features - such as lower CPU freq

 -Reconnect to Wi-Fi if you get disconnected

 -USB Connected?
-True/False
+True/False -->DONE

--JST Battery voltage (if you a battery plugged in)
+-JST Battery voltage (if you a battery plugged in) -->DONE

 -Alerts on voltage levels (adjustible) but Likely set to about 3.1V as a default.